Quantum references: Isabelle formalization

 Finally, the results from \autoref{sec:classical} are formalized in the theories \texttt{Axioms\_Classical} and \texttt{Classical\_Extra}, with $\alpha\ \mathtt{update}$ instantiated as $(\alpha,\alpha)\ \mathtt{map} = (\alpha\Rightarrow\alpha\ \mathtt{option})$, the type of partial functions on $\alpha$.

 \paragraph{Examples.} The Hoare logic from \autoref{sec:hoare} is formalized in the theory \texttt{QHoare}.
-Again, using registers turns out to be very easy, the (admittedly minimalistic) Hoare logic only needs \locQHoare\ lines of formalization, including the derivation rules.
+Again, using references turns out to be very easy, the (admittedly simple) Hoare logic only needs \locQHoare\ lines of formalization, including the derivation rules.
 And the analysis of the teleportation protocol from \autoref{sec:teleport} is presented in \texttt{Teleport}, in \locTeleport\ lines.
-The structure of this file is as follows: First we define a ``locale'' axiomatizing the registers $X,A,B,\Phi$.\footnote{In Isabelle, a locale \cite{ballarin14module, ballarin10tutorial} is a kind of package for definitions and lemmas based on some constants and axioms such that the constant and axioms (the registers and their mutual compatibility in our case) can be instantiated later.} In this locale, we define teleportation and prove the Hoare judgment \eqref{eq:hoare.teleport}.
+The structure of this file is as follows: First we define a ``locale'' axiomatizing the references $X,A,B,\Phi$.\footnote{In Isabelle, a locale \cite{ballarin14module, ballarin10tutorial} is a kind of package for definitions and lemmas based on some constants and axioms such that the constant and axioms (the references and their mutual compatibility in our case) can be instantiated later.} In this locale, we define teleportation and prove the Hoare judgment \eqref{eq:hoare.teleport}.

-Additionally, we instantiate this locale with some concrete choices for the registers.
-Namely $A$ and $B$ are 64 and 1000.000 qubit registers, respectively.
-And instead of a two qubit register $\Phi$, we have two registers $\Phi_1,\Phi_2$, and the registers are explicit parts of a quantum memory that has the tensor structure $\calH_{M,\mathit{specific}} := \calH_A\otimes\calH_X\otimes\calH_{\Phi_1}\otimes\calH_B\otimes\calH_{\Phi_2}$.
-This demonstrates how easy it is to reuse a theorem stated in terms of registers in a different context that makes specific assumptions about the memory layout.
-Had we proven Hoare judgment for some specific layout (e.g., $\calH_A\otimes\calH_X\otimes\calH_{\Phi}\otimes\calH_B$) and by explicitly tensoring operators with the identity when applying them to specific registers, we would probably have to redo the proof (although without any relevant changes) if we wanted to reuse the result in a different context.
-(Note that we even chose not to put $\Phi_1$ and $\Phi_2$ next to each other in $\calH_{M,\mathit{specific}}$, even though $\Phi$ was treated as a single register in the proof of the Hoare judgment.
-This did not lead to any difficulties.)
+\begin{fullversion} Additionally, we instantiate this locale with some concrete choices for the references.
+Namely $A$ and $B$ are 64 and 1000.000 qubit references, respectively.
+And instead of a two qubit reference $\Phi$, we have two references $\Phi_1,\Phi_2$, and the references are explicit parts of a quantum memory that has the tensor structure $\calH_{M,\mathit{specific}} := \calH_A\otimes\calH_X\otimes\calH_{\Phi_1}\otimes\calH_B\otimes\calH_{\Phi_2}$.
+This demonstrates how easy it is to reuse a theorem stated in terms of references in a different context that makes specific assumptions about the memory layout.
+Had we proven Hoare judgment for some specific layout (e.g., $\calH_A\otimes\calH_X\otimes\calH_{\Phi}\otimes\calH_B$) and by explicitly tensoring operators with the identity when applying them to specific references, we would probably have to redo the proof (although without any relevant changes) if we wanted to reuse the result in a different context.
+(Note that we even chose not to put $\Phi_1$ and $\Phi_2$ next to each other in $\calH_{M,\mathit{specific}}$, even though $\Phi$ was treated as a single reference in the proof of the Hoare judgment.
+This did not lead to any difficulties.) \end{fullversion} \begin{shortversion} Additionally, we instantiate this locale with some concrete choices for the references (factors in a tensor product of Hilbert spaces) to demonstrate that such a concrete setting can be handled as easily. \end{shortversion}